Linuxweb/Payfast-ThirtyBees/README.md

 - Enter these details in the Configuration of the module.
 - You're all set up!

-NOTE: Split payments and recurring payments are still under development (looking to release in v2.0).
+NOTE: Split payments, multiple currencies support and recurring payments are still under development (looking to release in v2.0).
 To enable them, uncomment the code in payfast.php.

+## Known Issues
+1. Multiple Currencies aren't currently working.
+Keeps looping back to previous checkout steps.
+Only South African Rands (ZAR) currently works.

 ## License
 This software is published under the [Academic Free License 3.0](https://opensource.org/licenses/afl-3.0.php)